codergautam/openai-gpt-token-counter/README.md

 const tokenCount = openaiTokenCounter.chat(messages, model);
 console.log(`Token count: ${tokenCount}`);
 ```

-## Supported Models

-This package supports a range of OpenAI models, including both text and chat models.
-Here are some examples of supported models:

-### Text Models

-- GPT3 (text-davinci-003, text-curie-001, text-babbage-001, text-ada-001)

-For text models, no need to pass the model name as a string.
-Just use the text function, they should all use the same tokens calculation.

-### Chat Models

-- GPT3.5 Turbo: `"gpt-3.5-turbo"`
-- GPT3.5 16K: `"gpt-3.5-turbo-16k"`
-- GPT4: `"gpt-4"`
-- GPT4 32K: `"gpt-4-32k"`

-Please ensure you provide the correct model name when using the package.

-## Example Messages Array for Chat Models
+### Example Messages Array for Chat Models

-For chat models, you should provide an array of messages, where each message is an object with the following structure:
+For chat models, provide an array of messages, where each message is an object with the following structure:

 ```javascript
 const messages = [